 2) 6.7 Cummins Cold Air Intake Upgrade

 Second favorite on our list is an upgraded intake system.
 Tunes primarily improve power by increasing turbo boost levels.
-When running higher boost levels bringing more air into the engine is necessary to reduce stress on the turbo and improve its ability to spool quickly.
-Therefore, we recommend going with a performance intake system to increase airflow into the engine.
+When running higher boost levels bringing more air into the engine is necessary to reduce stress on the turbo and improve spool.
+Therefore, we recommend going with a performance intake system to increase airflow.

 An intake will provide about 5-10hp and 20-30tq gains through improved efficiency caused by the increased airflow into the engine.
 With most coming in south of the $400 price point, this is a solid mod to increase power, improve efficiency, and even slightly improve gas mileage.